rssnyder/discord-eth-token-holders/README.md

         text for activity
   -address string
         address of the token contract
+  -chain string
-  -frequency int
+        chain to use, ethereum or binance-smart-chain (default "ethereum") -frequency int
         seconds between gas price cycles (default 5) -header string